-Other financial commitments include lease commitments relating to operating leases and commitments relating to orders.
-Commitments relating to orders are in respect of open orders for which a contractual payment obligation has already been agreed.
+Other financial commitments include lease commitments and commitments relating to orders.
+Commitments relating to orders are in respect of open orders for which a contractual payment obligation has already been agreed and totaled \$3.4 billion and \$3.3 billion as of 31 December 2019 and 2018, respectively.
+Refer to Note 21 for further information related to lease commitments.